AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions/02-handlers.rst

       Explanations

-      A. Although :ada:`(A - C)` is not in the range of :ada:`natural`, the range is only checked on assignment, which is after the addition of :ada:`B`, so :ada:`One` is never printed
+      A. Although :ada:`(A - C)` is not in the range of :ada:`Integer`, the range is only checked on assignment, which is after the addition of :ada:`B`, so :ada:`One` is never printed
       B. Correct
       C. If we reach :ada:`Two`, the assignment on line 16 will cause :ada:`Three` to be reached
       D. Divide by 0 on line 13 causes an exception, so :ada:`Two` must be called